Get ADEPT INITIATE for Free! Learn MoreGet Your Free Book Here

 Nathan Tudor has researched ancient religion at Oxford, traveled the seven continents, and mastered the art of speaking in the third person.
 His debut novel The Empire’s Lion tells an epic story filled with action, identity, and the struggle to do what is right in an upside-down world.

-Despite the best efforts of several well-meaning but misguided voices to convince him what constitutes “real literature” (structurally, we might call these the antagonists), Nathan always loved fantasy stories.
-Growing up on J.R.R.
-Tolkien and ancient mythology, he understood at a deep, intuitive level that these stories mattered—perhaps in a cosmic sense (they certainly spoke about cosmic matters, at least).
+Despite the best efforts of several well-meaning but misguided voices to convince him what constitutes “real literature,” Nathan always loved fantasy stories.
+Growing up on Tolkien and mythology, he understood at a deep, intuitive level that these stories mattered in a cosmic sense.

 As he read wider and deeper, he recognized time and again how fantasy delves to the mythic heart of the human imagination, recapturing and retelling the same truths, ideals, and desires that animate our most foundational stories—from the Epic of Gilgamesh to the Iliad to Paradise Lost to Lord of the Rings.
 Nathan strives to tell stories that partake of the archetypal and symbolic visions that have always inspired and instructed the human spirit.